asulibraries/isle-dc/README.md

 ## Local Changes

-We've added a custom.Makefile to make downloading the codebase directory easier.
+We've added a custom.Makefile for local tasks:

+### dev

+`make dev` first runs clone-codebase and then, similar to `make local` spins up a local ISLE instance of our repository with a number of special case actions to make it work.

+### clone-codebase
-E.g. `make clone-codebase` will grab the default branch of our islandora-repo repository.
+`make clone-codebase` grabs the default branch of our islandora-repo repository for the codebase directory.
+It also performs git clones of a few modules that aren't sub-projects, in custom, or in packagist.

-Adding a BRANCH parameter will also checkout the specified branch.
+Adding a CODEBASE_BRANCH parameter will also checkout the specified branch.
-E.g. `make clone-codebase BRANCH=my-feature-branch`.
+E.g. `make clone-codebase CODEBASE_BRANCH=isle` which downloads the isle, our current WIP, branch.